Si prefieres español, favor de hacer clic aquí.

 Ernesto and his parents were among twelve passengers on the CES trip to Tuxtla Gutiérrez that day with Dr. Rodríguez and Edgar Espinosa, one of the logistics staff members on the Right to Health program team.
 The team makes trips such as these several times per week, to places like Tuxtla Gutiérrez, Tapachula and beyond.
 Long drives, 4:00 a.m. departures, overnight stints, and changes in plans are routine.
 But even with all the support that they offer, the team maintains a humble awareness of the fact that, ultimately, the patient and their family are the ones who live the experience.
 It was 3-year-old Ernesto in treatment that day, after having nearly lost his sight.
 It was his parents who picked him up when he fell, who worried about what might be wrong before he could even speak to tell them, who went seeking help not knowing if it would be found, and who agonized about what the growing season would mean for the wellbeing of their family.
 And they’ve lived other hardships in the meantime.
 Besides his grandparents’ deaths and his cataracts, Ernesto has been hospitalized for both dengue and typhoid.
 The burden of disease falls on the most vulnerable patients, and that certainly describes Ernesto.
 Vulnerable but, as Dr. Rodríguez said, also resilient.

-During a visit with the family in their home, Ernesto’s parents offered agua de carambola, as well as their thanks.
+During a visit with the family in their home, Ernesto’s parents offered agua de carambola, as well as their gratitude.
 “Thanks to Dr. Paco and God because he helped us,” said Florinda.
 “Miriam: she really helped us a lot as well.”

 Ernesto and his older brother, Abimael, were nearby, playing outside.
 “He goes out all the time, up and down.
 He’s all the time seeing little things.
 If he sees a little red cover, he goes and picks it up, running,” she laughs.
 “Thank God that now he sees, now he goes out like this; now he can go with one of my husband’s sisters-in-law, and now he goes out on his own.”
 Arriving to this point with her son has been a long road for the family, and there is more that lies ahead.
 Florinda worries about how Ernesto will do in school, but she also has the support and encouragement of the team, who she says have told her how important it is that he go to school when the time comes.
 She appreciates the accompaniment as they continue on this path.